 Insidious movies in release order

-Nice and simple this, just watch through in the order below and you will have watched them all in the order that everyone did as they were being released.
+Nice and simple: just follow the order below to watch all the Insidious movies in the order that cinema-goers did as they were being released.

 Insidious movies in chronological order